 But what good is a YouTube video without a full description?
 This is where companies may opt to link to their website, add web hooks to pick up more traffic from Google searches and, above all, describe what's in the video so users can easily find their videos.

-These are all easy to do when you've got the know-how, and the best way to learn social media is to get involved and learn as you go.
-Users will always offer assistance, as will articles like this, so don't be afraid.
-Get involved and embrace the online age.
+Although another, more time-consuming, way is perhaps to acquire the know-how, and the best way to learn about social media is to get involved and "learn as you go".
+Users will often offer assistance, as will articles like this, so don't be afraid.
+Get involved and embrace the online age!

 What are the do's and don'ts of social media?